iklabib/blog/posts/get_started_using_local_aws_with_net.md

 I was tasked to switching storage API to AWS S3 and that project is still running on .NET Core 2.1, took me a while to get it able to run in container somehow.
 Because of my pursuit of ideal and lack of practicallity, I refused to use the _actual_ AWS S3, instead I was using [Localstack](https://localstack.cloud/) to run AWS S3 on my local.

 LocalStack is a cloud service emulator that runs in a single container.
-Sounds incredible right? but of course it has it downsides, [not all services fully implemented](https://docs.localstack.cloud/user-guide/aws/feature-coverage/) and the community version of Localstack lacking [persistance feature]([Persistence | Docs](https://docs.localstack.cloud/references/persistence-mechanism/)), to put it simply once you terminate localstack container your changes is gone, including saved files.
+Sounds incredible right? but of course it has it downsides, [not all services fully implemented](https://docs.localstack.cloud/user-guide/aws/feature-coverage/) and the community version of Localstack lacking [persistance feature](https://docs.localstack.cloud/references/persistence-mechanism/), to put it simply once you terminate localstack container your changes is gone, including saved files.

 Anyway, here is the requirements.
 I am using .NET 6, you have to make adjustment if you are using earlier version of .NET.